jlmesser/mars-rover/README.md

   - makes more sense to have rover validation on the rover
   - wouldn't have to store state and revert, just don't do invalid moves in the first place
   - might be able to refactor this into a nicer solution

+further work:
+- command line app with a fun ascii representation of the moving rovers
+- some more refactoring of the core logic as it's pretty verbose